Small additions to FAQs

 Last Updated:June 29, 2023

-The main symptoms of multiple sclerosis are optic neuritis, blurred or double vision, instability and dizziness, numbness or tingling in limbs, weakness in limbs, muscle spasticity, and incontinence.
-The main signs of multiple sclerosis are lesions in the central nervous system.
+The main symptoms of multiple sclerosis include optic neuritis, blurred or double vision, instability, dizziness, numbness or tingling in limbs, weakness, muscle spasticity, and incontinence.
+The primary sign of the condition is the presence of lesions in the central nervous system.

-Vitamin D, vitamin A, biotin, and L-carnitine have all been studied in the context of multiple sclerosis.
-Although all of them could potentially have effects on the disease (i.e., they have plausible mechanisms through which they could improve MS), no research thus far has been tremendously compelling.[3]
+Vitamin D, vitamin A, biotin, and L-carnitine have been studied for their potential effects on multiple sclerosis because they have plausible mechanisms for improvement.
+However, the research conducted so far has not been compelling.

 Small additions to FAQs